“Sexual difficulties can be life-long or recently acquired,

 Menopause, Aging, Other Factors

-Is there an association between menopause, aging, other factors and sexual health?
+Is there an association between sexual health, menopause and other factors?

-In Looking After Yourself: Sex and Relationships – What Can Affect Your Sex Life?
+In Looking After Yourself During Menopause: Sex and Relationships – What Can Affect Your Sex Life?
 Stage of Life the (Australian) Jean Hailes for Women’s Health (JH) explain:

 “At this stage of your life, you may have added pressures that affect your sex life.
 For example, children moving out of home, caring for elderly parents or work pressures.